quadrel-design/travel/gcs-backend/services/_README.md

-# Services
+# Backend Service Layer

-This directory contains service modules that encapsulate business logic and external API interactions for the Travel application backend.
+This directory contains service modules that encapsulate specific business logic, external API interactions, and complex data manipulations for the Travel App GCS Backend.
+They are utilized by the route handlers in the `routes/` directory.

-## File Overview
+## Service Modules

-### `postgresService.js`
+### `projectService.js`
-Provides a service layer for interacting with the PostgreSQL database.
-It includes methods for user management, project operations, invoice handling, and expense tracking.
-Uses a connection pool for efficient database access and implements parameterized queries for security.
+- **Purpose**: The primary service for managing core application data related to projects and their associated images.
+- **Functionality**:
+  - CRUD operations for user projects (creating, reading, updating, deleting projects).
+  - CRUD operations for image metadata stored in the `invoice_images` table (saving metadata after GCS upload, retrieving image details, updating OCR/analysis results, deleting metadata).
+  - Data transformation between database row format and API response format.
+- **Dependencies**: PostgreSQL connection pool (`../config/db.js`).

-### `gcsService.js`
+### `geminiService.js`
-Handles interactions with Google Cloud Storage, providing methods for file uploads, downloads, and management.
-Used primarily for storing and retrieving invoice images and other user documents.
+- **Purpose**: Interacts with Google's Gemini AI for advanced text analysis.
+- **Functionality**:
+  - Analyzes OCR text (typically from invoices/receipts) to extract structured data like total amount, date, merchant name, currency, taxes, category, etc.
+  - Includes retry logic for API calls and robust JSON parsing.
+- **Dependencies**: `@google/generative-ai`, `GEMINI_API_KEY` environment variable.

 ### `visionService.js`
-Interfaces with Google Cloud Vision API to provide OCR (Optical Character Recognition) functionality for extracting text from invoice images.
-Includes methods for detecting text, analyzing document structure, and processing image content.
+- **Purpose**: Interfaces with Google Cloud Vision API for Optical Character Recognition (OCR).

-### `geminiService.js`
-Integrates with Google's Gemini AI model to provide advanced text analysis capabilities.
-Used for parsing and extracting structured data from OCR results, categorizing expenses, and providing insights from invoice text.
+- **Functionality**:
+  - Detects text in images (provided as a URL or buffer).
+  - Extracts full text, individual text blocks, confidence scores, and bounding box information.
+- **Dependencies**: `@google-cloud/vision` (uses Application Default Credentials).

 ### `userSubscriptionService.js`
-Manages user subscription state using Firebase Auth custom claims.
-Provides methods for checking subscription status, toggling between free and pro tiers, and updating user entitlements.
+- **Purpose**: Manages user subscription status (e.g., 'pro' vs 'free').
+- **Functionality**:
+  - Gets, sets, and toggles user subscription status by manipulating Firebase Authentication custom claims.
+- **Dependencies**: `firebase-admin` (assumes SDK is initialized).

+### `postgresService.js` (Likely Deprecated)
+- **Purpose**: Originally intended for direct PostgreSQL interactions, particularly for updating image records with OCR and analysis data.
+- **Status**: **Likely Deprecated.** Its functionalities appear to be fully covered and superseded by `projectService.js` (specifically `projectService.updateImageOcrResults` and the general `projectService.updateImageMetadata`).
+- **Recommendation**: Use `projectService.js` instead.
+This service is maintained for historical reference or until a full audit confirms it can be safely removed.
+- **Dependencies**: PostgreSQL connection pool (`../config/db.js`).

+### `gcsService.js` (Likely Deprecated)
+- **Purpose**: Originally intended for direct Google Cloud Storage operations like generating signed URLs and deleting files.
+- **Status**: **Likely Deprecated.**
+  - Signed URL generation is now handled directly within `routes/gcs.js`.
+  - GCS file deletion is orchestrated by `routes/projects.js` as part of image record deletion.
+- **Recommendation**: Use `routes/gcs.js` for signed URLs and rely on `routes/projects.js` for GCS file management tied to image records.
+This service is maintained for historical reference or until a full audit confirms it can be safely removed.
+- **Dependencies**: `@google-cloud/storage`, `GCS_BUCKET_NAME` environment variable.

-## Usage Pattern
+## General Usage Pattern

-These services follow a consistent pattern:
-1. Each service is initialized with necessary dependencies (e.g., database connections, API clients)
-2. Services expose public methods that encapsulate specific business operations
-3. Error handling is standardized, with appropriate logging and status codes
-4. Services maintain separation of concerns, focusing on specific functional areas

-The services are consumed by route handlers, which pass through user requests to the appropriate service methods.
+- Services are typically imported by route handlers in the `../routes/` directory.
+- They aim to abstract away direct database queries or complex external API call logic from the route handlers.
+- Error handling within services usually involves logging errors and then re-throwing them to be caught by the route handler, or returning a structured error/success object.